-It is still unclear how long a diluted solution would last.
 Since water is part of the original formulation, it is unlikely additional water will cause the dilution to degrade.
 However, being exposed to light, etc. may do this, so it is unclear how long a diluted solution will last in potency.

 People report that they can make their own liquid from Lexapro tablets and water.

 It is soluble in water, see http://www.drugbank.ca/drugs/DB01175 -- stability (shelf-life of dilution) is unknown.

 See How to make a liquid from tablets or capsules

 Switching to Prozac